fkooman/php-saml-sp/README.md

   `samlp:Response/saml:Assertion`
 - Supports multiple IdP certificates for key rollover
 - Allow specifying `AuthnContextClassRef` as part of the `AuthnRequest`
-- No dependency on `robrichards/xmlseclibs`
-- Serializes `eduPersonTargetedID` as `idpEntityId!spEntityId!persistentId`,
+- Serializes `eduPersonTargetedID` as `idpEntityId!spEntityId!persistentId`
-  just like Shibboleth;
+  (like Shibboleth);
-- Only supports `urn:oid` SAML attributes from a white list, ignores the rest
+- Only supports `urn:oid` SAML attributes from a list of allowed attributes, ignores the rest
 - Verify "scope" of attributes based on `<shibmd:Scope>` metadata element when the IdP metadata contains this element
   - Silently removes the attribute (value) when scope does not match
 - Converts `urn:oid` attribute names to "friendly" names for use by applications
+- Supports automated metadata retrieval/update with XML schema / signature verification
 - Validates XML schema(s) when processing XML protocol messages
 - Tested with IdPs:
   - [simpleSAMLphp](https://simplesamlphp.org/)